Current Research Funded

 The University of North Carolina, Chapel Hill, NC:

-Dr. Kim is currently working on defining the RCC kinome for target discovery and individualized therapy.
+Defining the RCC kinome for target discovery and individualized therapy

 "Approximately 65,000 new cases of renal cell carcinoma (RCC) occur annually in the US and its incidence is on the rise.
 While a number of kinase inhibitors are FDA approved for use in advanced RCC, their primary mode of action is believed to be antiangiogenic, via inhibition of the vascular endothelial growth factor receptor (VEGFR), or by inhibition of the mammalian target of rapamycin (mTOR).
 While sequencing of RCC has revealed inactivating mutations of tumor suppressor genes as well as genes involved in histone and chromatin modification, there is a paucity of kinase mutations.
 We have defined that there are three intrinsic kinomic subclasses of RCC and hypothesize that the RCC kinome, despite not being mutated, remains a tractable and actionable therapeutic target.
 Our work will define the activation state of the RCC kinome at the protein level and determine whether RCC kinomic subclass can predict therapeutic response to tailored kinase inhibition.
 The information garnered from this study should allow us to define a subset of kinases that are activated in RCC, differentiate kinomic subclasses of RCC, and lay the groundwork to begin to personalize kinase therapy based on the currently therapeutically actionable subset of the genome: the kinome."